Basgamer999/RedLoco-Control-Hub/README.md

 # FAQ
 Q: Does the redstone reciever work on a microcontroller?
 A: Yes Its written specifically for the microcontroller.
 Make sure to use the installer and select eeprom and not directly flash to the eeprom as the code has a few other stuff on the OS version compare to the eeprom version.

+Q: Can the computers run headless?
+A: Yes no computer requires a screen attached to work.